shironxn/wts-app/readme.md

 1. Duplicate the `.env.example` file and rename it to `.env`.
 2. Fill in the `API_KEY` with your [OpenWeatherMap API key](https://openweathermap.org/api) inside the `.env` file.
-3. Build the TypeScript code: `npm run build`.
+3. Build the Typescript code: `npm run build`.
 4. Run the built code: `npm start`.
 5. For development, you can use: `npm run dev`.